s-uesawa/Prototype-TephraDB-Japan/README.md

 All the scripts were written by Shimpei Uesawa@CRIEPI.
 (Last update: 14, January 2020)

-This is the toolkit of drawing hazard curves for evaluating the tephra fall load hazard.
+This is the toolkit of drawing hazard curves for evaluating the tephra fall load hazard with Tephra fall database in Japan.
 See the publication in detail (doi: in preparation).

 I recommend running the program with Windows (32bit).